patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/contribute.md

 ### Existing development issues

-To learn about existing work that has been approved, but not started, you can view open issues in both our [patternfly](https://github.com/patternfly/patternfly/issues) (HTML/CSS) and [patternfly-react](https://github.com/patternfly/patternfly-react/issues) (React) repositories.
-If you find an issue that you're interested in working on, leave a comment and someone from our team will reach out to you with next steps.
+To find work that has been approved, but not started, you can view open issues in our [patternfly](https://github.com/patternfly/patternfly/issues) (HTML/CSS) and [patternfly-react](https://github.com/patternfly/patternfly-react/issues) (React) repositories.
+If you find an issue that you'd like to work on, leave a comment and someone from our team will reach out to you with next steps.

 Be sure to view our detailed contribution instructions for both of these repositories:
 - [Core contribution guidelines](https://github.com/patternfly/patternfly#guidelines-for-css-development)